dawiidio/o-menu/README.md

     * **sliceShowTime**:*number* - slice show animation duration
     * **sliceHideTime**:*number* - slice hide animation duration
     * **slices**:*array[object]* - children slices
-    * **value**:*any* - value will be passed as parameter for onEndCloseAnimation callback to identify which slice was clicked
+    * **data**:*any* - data will be passed as parameter for onEndCloseAnimation callback to identify which slice was clicked
     * **onClick**: *function* - callback fired when slice was clicked
     * **styles**:*object*
         * **defaults**:*object* - default styles for slice